On the exponential stability of Beck's Problem on a star-shaped graph

-To use Lemma \ref{thm04abc}, our proof of the completeness of the eigenvectors shall be based on a particular construction of the inverse $T^{-1}$ of $T$, as shown in the next lemma. \begin{theorem} Let $T_0$ be the skewadjoint part of $T$, that is, the operator $T$ with $\beta=0$.
-Then $T^{-1}=T^{-1}_0+\beta S$, where $S$ is a real operator on $\mathbb{X}$ which has finite rank. \end{theorem} \begin{proof} We employ some of the results from the proof of Lemma \ref{L-3-1}, and begin by noting that on setting
+To use Lemma \ref{thm04abc}, our proof of the completeness of the eigenvectors shall be based on a particular construction of the inverse operator $\mathcal{T}^{-1}$, as shown in the following theorem. \begin{theorem} Let $\mathcal{T}_0$ be the skewadjoint part of $\mathcal{T}$ corresponding to the case $\beta=0$.
+Then $\mathcal{T}^{-1}=\mathcal{T}^{-1}_0+\beta \mathcal{M}$, where $\mathcal{M}$ is a real operator on $\mathbb{X}$ which has finite rank. \end{theorem} \begin{proof} We employ some of the results from the proof of Lemma \ref{L-3-1}, and begin by noting that on setting

 we can write \eqref{eq12a} as